oroinc/documentation/user/back-office/system/integrations/embedded-forms/index.rst

    * **Allowed Domains** --- Allowed cross origin domains where the form can be embedded.
 Supports wildcard, e.g., X.example.com.

       .. image:: /user/img/system/integrations/emb_form/embedded_form_contact_us.png
+         :alt: A sample of the Thanks for question form configuration

 4. Click **Save and Close**.

    .. image:: /user/img/system/integrations/emb_form/emb_form_create_ex_02.png
+      :alt: The Thanks for question form preview

 Once saved, the form is displayed on the page of all embedded forms under **System > Integrations > Embedded Forms**.

 .. image:: /user/img/system/integrations/emb_form/emb_form_create_ex_01.png
+   :alt: A list of all embedded forms

 You can view |IcView|, edit |IcEdit|, and delete |IcDelete| contact requests using the corresponding action icons.